belgort-clark/ctec-127-student-record-manager-project/README.md

 1) Modify the **create_record.php** and any other associated files to include form fields for:

    - The **gpa** field (A number)
    - The **financial_aid** field (A radio button that has the labels Yes and No and the values of 1 and 0 respectively)
    - The **degree_program** fields should be a select tag with at least 5 options

 2) Modify the **display_records.php** and any other associated files to show the **gpa**, **financial_aid** and **degree_program** data.
 I will let you decided where best to display them.
 You should also include all of the ones that are currently being displayed.

-3. **Comment all of the PHP code**.
-You don't have to comment evey line.
+3) **Comment all of the PHP code**.
+You don't have to comment every line.
 Provide comments that help show me that you understand what the code is doing.

-4. Test your code extensively.
+4) Review your code, ensure it's commented and test your code extensively

-## Submission
+## Submission in Canvas

+- You will need to push your code to **GitHub** for me to review, test and grade.
 - In Canvas, submit the words "READY TO GRADE".
-- You will need to push your code to **GitHub** for me to review, test and grade.